event4u-app/data-helpers/starlight/src/content/docs/performance/benchmarks.md

 - **SimpleDto #[UltraFast]** is **3.3x faster** than DataMapper for simple mapping
 - Other mapper libraries are **4.4x faster** than DataMapper, but **1.4x slower** than #[UltraFast]
 - Plain PHP is **~154x faster** but requires manual mapping code for each use case
-- DataMapper provides the best balance of features, readability, and maintainability for complex mappings
+- DataMapper provides the best balance of features, readability and maintainability for complex mappings
 - The overhead is acceptable for complex mapping scenarios with better developer experience
 <!-- BENCHMARK_MAPPER_INSIGHTS_END -->